 Besides, the temple is also an important part of the sacred Chhota Char Dham Yatra in Uttarakhand.
 It is considered very auspicious to embark on the Char Dham Yatra at least once in a lifetime for all the Hindus.
 Doing so is said to absolve all the sins and sets the human being free from the cycle of birth and death.
 One can easily plan the Ek Dham or Char Dham Yatra by helicopter.

 The splendid beauty of the area makes the journey to the holy abode of Lord Shiva a lot easier.
-However, Kedarnath Yatra starting dates depends on the auspicious day of Akshay Tritiya and are declared on the Maha Shiva Ratri.
-In 2019, the doors of Kedarnath opens on 9th May.
+However, Kedarnath Yatra starting dates depend on the auspicious day of Akshay Tritiya and are declared on the Maha Shiva Ratri.
+Usually, the doors of Kedarnath temple open in the month of May.
 It is the main priest or pujari of Kedarnath who first seeks the blessings and bow down before the lingam after the door opens.
 Interestingly, the lingam here is in a conical shape that makes it stand out amongst the rest of the lingams.

 Kedarnath Temple Aarti Timing